pbhatia243/tf-layer-norm/README.md

 MNIST
 -----
 To evaluate the new model, we train it on MNIST.
-Here is the model and results using Layer normalized GRU
+Here is the model and results using Layer Normalized GRU

 ![histogram](./assets/model_gru3.png)